 SEAL Training: BUD/S

-BUD/S lasts seven months.
-The initial indoctrination comprises five weeks of learning the expectations and ways of Navy SEALS.
+BUD/S lasts six months.
+The initial orientation comprises three weeks of learning the expectations and ways of Navy SEALs.
 More important, it is a time to prepare physically and mentally for what's ahead.

-Once indoctrination is complete, the remaining time is broken down into eight weeks of basic conditioning, eight weeks of SCUBA training, and nine weeks of land-warfare training.
-The training takes place at the Naval Amphibious Base at Coronado, CA.
+Once orientation is complete, the remaining time is broken down into seven weeks of basic conditioning, seven weeks of combat diving and seven weeks of land-warfare training.
+The training takes place at the Naval Amphibious Base at Coronado, California.

 BUD/S Training: Basic Conditioning

-Basic Conditioning is when the going gets rough.
-This is the phase where most Drops on Request (DOR) happen.
-For eight weeks, trainees' days are filled with running, swimming, calisthenics, and learning small-boat operations.
-One-to-2 mile ocean swims and running the mother of all obstacle courses are daily, and timed, events.
+Basic conditioning is when the going gets rough.
+This is the phase where most Drops on Request (what civilians would call "quitting") happen.
+For seven weeks, trainees' days are filled with running, swimming, calisthenics, learning small-boat operations and building teamwork.
+Performance is measured by a 2-mile (3.2-kilometer) ocean swim, 4-mile (6.4 kilometer) run and an obstacle course.
 A trainee's time for these exercises must continuously improve.

 Another important part of basic conditioning is drown-proofing.
 In this evolution, trainees must learn to swim with both their hands and their feet bound.
-To pass drown-proofing, trainees enter a 9-foot-deep pool and complete the following steps with their hands and feet tied:
+To pass drown-proofing, trainees enter a 9-foot (2.7- kilometer) deep pool and complete the following steps with their hands and feet tied:

 BUD/S Training: Hell Week

-The fourth week of Basic Conditioning is known as Hell Week.
-This is when students train for five days and five nights solid with a maximum total of four hours of sleep.
-Hell Week begins at sundown on Sunday and ends at the end of Friday.
+The fourth week of basic conditioning is known as Hell Week.
+This is when students train for five-and-a-half days with a maximum total of four hours of sleep.
+Hell Week begins at midnight Sunday and ends Friday afternoon.
 During this time, trainees face continuous training evolutions.
-During Hell Week, trainees get four meals a day -- sometimes MREs, but usually hot meals of unlimited quantities.
+During Hell Week, trainees get four meals a day — sometimes MREs, but usually hot meals of unlimited quantities.
 Eating hot food is a substitute for being warm and dry.
 It gives a needed psychological boost to tired trainees, many of whom are nearly sleeping while they eat.

-Pretty much every evolution during Hell Week involves the team (or boat crew) carrying their boat -- inflatable rubber Zodiacs -- over their heads.
+Pretty much every evolution during Hell Week involves the team (or boat crew) carrying their IBS— inflatable boat, small — over their heads.
 Timed exercises, runs, and crawling through mud flats are interspersed throughout the five-and-a-half days.
-The largest number of trainees drops out during Hell Week.
+Only about 25 percent of SEAL candidates make it through Hell Week.
 This extreme training is critical, though.
-SEALs on missions must be able to operate efficiently, oblivious to sub-zero temperatures and their own physical comfort.
+SEALs on missions must be able to operate efficiently, oblivious to subzero temperatures and their own physical comfort.
 Their lives, as well as the lives of others, may depend on it.

-Since much of a SEAL's work is done underwater, SCUBA (self-contained underwater breathing apparatus) and combat swimming are top priorities for training.
+Since much of a SEAL's work is done underwater, SCUBA (self-contained underwater breathing apparatus) and combat diving are top priorities for training.

 To be prepared for anything, they are taught the tactics small units must use, including handling explosives, infiltrating enemy lines, recovery (snatch-and-grab) techniques, and proper handling of prisoners.
 SEALs must also be able to survive in extreme environments and provide medical treatment (field medicine).